 PRESS DIGEST - Wall Street Journal - May 17

-May 17 (Reuters) - The following were the top stories in The Wall Street Journal on Tuesday.
+May 17 (Reuters) - The following are the top stories in the Wall Street Journal.
 Reuters has not verified these stories and does not vouch for their accuracy.

 * Financial regulators are taking a harder line on exchanges amid concerns over their ability to police the markets they operate, as the SEC prepares to hit one with a record penalty.

 The deeper scrutiny has prompted some exchange officials to push back against a new regulatory stance that they say leaves them more vulnerable to potential penalties and sanctions. ()